WHAT WE DO

 Consumption of goods and services makes up a quarter of the carbon footprint of Finns.
 Urgent action is needed from companies to fight climate change.
 Companies must map their climate impacts and actively seek to minimize their adverse climate impacts throughout their global value chains.

 We monitor the human rights impacts and tax responsibility of business enterprises.
 Our uncompromising research is based on primary data: we interview factory workers first-hand and comb through companies’ financial statements.
 Based on the information gathered, we make recommendations for companies and decision-makers.
-Read more about our research programmes for Decent Work and Sustainable Finance.
+Read more about our research programmes for Decent Work and Tax Justice Programme.

 We promote public debate around issues arising from our research and increase awareness among consumers and decision-makers.
 In order to achieve structural change, we actively seek to influence regulation of business conduct in Finland and internationally.